-The variables TESTS, XFAIL\TESTS (see Chapter 15 [Tests], page 97) are also rewritten if it contains filenames that have been declared as programs in the same Makefile.
+The variables TESTS and XFAIL\TESTS (see Section 15.1 [Simple Tests], page 99) are also rewritten if they contain filenames that have been declared as programs in the same Makefile.
 (This is mostly useful when some programs from check\PROGRAMS are listed in TESTS.)